docker/docs/compose/compose-file/index.md

 Add metadata to the resulting image using [Docker labels](/engine/userguide/labels-custom-metadata.md).
 You can use either an array or a dictionary.

-It's recommended that you use reverse-DNS notation to prevent your labels from conflicting with those used by other software.
+We recommend that you use reverse-DNS notation to prevent your labels from conflicting with those used by other software.

     build: